||Berner Oberland, Switzerland

 - The cost of baggage transfer from Lauenen to Murren and Murren to Wengen

-Air fare, lunches, individual transfers, optional excursions, unexpected or unscheduled transfers, additional luggage transfer costs, items not on set dinner menu, beverages, insurance, tips to leaders/guides, items of personal nature.
+Airfare, lunches, individual transfers, optional excursions, unexpected or unscheduled transfers, additional luggage transfer costs, items not on set dinner menu, beverages, insurance, tips to leaders/guides, items of a personal nature.

 This hike is not van supported.
-You will need to carry a small to moderate sized pack with all the clothing and accessories you will need for the duration of hike.
+You will need to carry a small- to moderate-sized pack with all the clothing and accessories you will need for the duration of the hike.
 (See our Sample Packing List.)
-With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight between 15 - 20 lbs, including lunch and water.
+With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight between 15 – 20 lbs, including lunch and water.
 Any extra luggage will be sent to Murren and then to Wengen.

 ACCOMMODATIONS AND FACILITIES

-We will be staying in 3- and 4-star family -hotels which are very comfortable, accommodating and reflect the local character.
+We will be staying in 3- and 4-star family-owned hotels, which are very comfortable, accommodating and reflect the local character.
 The rooms are double occupancy with private baths.
 One night will be spent in a mountain lodge with shared facilities.